kmcclive/tricycle/README.md

 # Tricycle
-Tricycle is an open-source video transcoder for macOS.
+Tricycle is an open-source video transcoder for macOS and Windows.
 It takes the guesswork out of converting videos by using layman's terms and providing a reasonable default configuration.
 Tricycle is powered by other open-source projects such as [FFmpeg](https://ffmpeg.org), [x264](https://www.videolan.org/developers/x264.html), and [x265](http://www.x265.org/).

 ![Tricycle Screenshot](/images/screenshot.png)